 If you need to find out your password, please contact firstname.lastname@example.org and provide your name, position and library affiliation.

-A series of short presentations on topical areas which libraries have identified as high priority, such as Employment, Housing, and Benefits, will be scheduled in late summer, early fall 2020.
+The first in a series of short presentations on topical areas which libraries have identified as high priority, such as Employment, Housing, and Benefits, will be scheduled for early December, 2020 on Landlord/Tenant and Evictions.
+Details to follow. (updated 10/22/2020)

 Webjunction's "Improving Access to Civil Legal Justice through Public Libraries"